Water diabetes; DI

 If cranial diabetes insipidus is diagnosed, an MRI scan of the head may be performed to look for any obvious abnormality in the hypothalamus (the region of the brain which makes anti-diuretic hormone) or in the pituitary gland (which releases anti-diuretic hormone).

-All patients diagnosed with diabetes insipidus must ensure they do not become dehydrated and keep drinking plenty of fluids.
+In mild cases of cranial diabetes insipidus, treatment is not always needed.
+Those patients might just need to increase the amount of water they drink to compensate for the increased fluid loss through urination.
 Cranial diabetes insipidus can be treated with a manufactured version of anti-diuretic hormone, called desmopressin, in the form of a nasal spray or tablet.
 The dose given and how often medication needs to be taken, will depend on the severity of diabetes insipidus and the symptoms the patient has.
 In cases of nephrogenic diabetes insipidus, a water tablet (diuretic) called hydrochlorothiazide or amiloride may help, but desmopressin will not.

 Side-effects are very rare.
 Too much desmopressin can lead to low salt levels in the blood and a gathering of excess fluid in the body.
 This occurs because the desmopressin prevents the kidneys from excreting enough urine.
 If the patient is concerned about any side-effects, he or she should talk to their endocrinologist or GP.

 With appropriate treatment, patients with diabetes insipidus should be able to pursue a normal lifestyle.
 However, it is possible they will require long-term monitoring by their GP and/or endocrinologist.
-Patients need to be careful to avoid dehydration and keep drinking plenty of fluids.
+Patients need to be careful to avoid dehydration.
+In cranial diabetes insipidus, desmopressin is a life-sustaining therapy and should only be stopped following specialist advice, especially when patients are admitted to hospital for any reason.